Skip to content

 Shungite History

 Shungite was officially named in 1879 by Aleksandr Aleksandrovich Inostrantsev, a Russian geologist.
-However, the people living in the region where its found had long been using the stone for a wide variety of practices, particularly those focused on healing and water purification.
+However, the people living in the region where it was found had long been using the stone for various practices, particularly those focused on healing and water purification.

 One interesting shungite story included Peter the Great, a renowned Russian Tsar.
 It was said that he was told to bathe in waters near an outcropping that featured the stone and that he emerged feeling highly refreshed.
-After that, he was said to have commissioned the creation of a spa in the area.
+After that, he was said to drink shungite water and commissioned the creation of a spa in the area.
 It’s also thought that Peter the Great’s victory in the Battle of Poltava was due to his troops consuming water purified by shungite.

 However, shungite has also served other purposes over time.
 There’s evidence that the gemstone was used as a paint pigment for over three hundred years, and it’s been listed as part of colours known as “carbon black” and “shungite natural black.”